-Students in this elective class will learn the skills of pre-production, production, and post-production filming and editing while heightening their awareness of the power of video as a medium of communication.
+Students in this elective class will learn the skills of pre-production, production, and postproduction filming and editing while heightening their awareness of the power of video as a medium of communication.
 Students will learn the skills to operate video, audio, and light equipment and industry standard Adobe Premiere Pro editing software.
-Working individually and in teams, students will create videos for the school, the community, and themselves, practicing the roles of planning, scriptwriting, filming, editing, and directing.
+Working individually and in teams, students will create videos for the school, the community, and themselves, practicing the roles of planning, script writing, filming, editing, and directing.
 Students having already completed the Video Communication class may take it again for advanced work.
-(This course satisfies the computer technology or fine arts elective requirement.)
+(Satisfies the computer technology or the fine arts requirement)